 Pricing

-Mailosaur offers no free plan (just a 14-day free trial), but pricing starts at $9/month, providing 5 test inboxes and 50 test emails daily (upgradable to 1,000 daily tests).
-Higher tiers expand inbox count, message history, and parallel test limits.
-Enterprise plans include dedicated environments and custom retention policies.
+Mailosaur offers no free plan (just a 14-day free trial), paid plans start at $9/month, providing 50 test emails daily (upgradable to 1,000 daily tests).
+Higher tiers expand email count, include negative testing, and the ability to reply to emails.
+Enterprise plans allow you to use your own domain, guarantee enterprise security, and offer a dedicated account manager.

 Unlike Mailtrap, Mailosaur is focused purely on automated email testing, not sending, making its pricing geared toward QA teams running continuous integration pipelines.